ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

     lista
     length(lista)

-This reults in 240 nodes.
+This results in 240 nodes which disconnect the graph.